 The invention of polyester is not attributed to one single person, but rather was a collaborative effort amongst several scientists.
 DuPont’s Wallace Hume Carothers first researched it.
 However, it set aside so that he could devote his efforts to developing the other synthetic he was working on: nylon.
 More than a decade later, British chemists John Rex Whinfield and James Tennant Dickson patented polyethylene terephthalate (PET) – what we commonly know today as polyester.

 As mentioned above, there are several characteristics of polyester that make it a suitable choice for carpeting.

-Polyester by nature has a very high lustre appearance, which translates into carpets of beautiful colors.
-Compare a polyester carpet with a nylon carpet of the same color, and you will notice the difference: the polyester appears much more vibrant, while the nylon has a more dull or matte finish.
+Polyester by nature has a high luster appearance, which translates into carpets of beautiful colors.
+Compare a polyester carpet with a nylon carpet of the same color, and you'll notice the difference.
+Polyester appears much more vibrant, while the nylon has a more dull or matte finish.

 Perhaps one of the biggest draws of polyester is its inherent stain resistance.
 Polyester is referred to as a closed-cell fiber, which means that it does not have any open dye sites for stains to adhere to.

 That is not to say that it is completely stain-proof, of course.
 However, most of the spots on a polyester carpet that people attribute to staining are more likely due to soiling.
 Soiling is different from staining.
 With a stain, the substance has come into contact with the fiber and embedded itself by attaching to open dye sites in the fiber.
 Soiling, on the other hand, is the result of a residue left behind on the fiber.
 It can be from a cleaning product that was not fully removed or from the oils on the bottom of your feet.
 This residue becomes a magnet for dirt, and then gives the appearance of a stain on the carpet.